 The texts of the manuscript and édition originale versions of the passage are reproduced below, in alternating passages labeled "MS" and "EO," respectively.
-For the manuscript, struck through text is indicated thus; unreadable text appears as series of "xxx"; Verne's marginal corrections are enclosed in <a href="mailto: [47].
+For the manuscript, struck through text is indicated thus; unreadable text appears as series of "xxx"; Verne's marginal corrections are enclosed in <angle brackets> [47].